Víctor Jara: Early life

 Víctor Lidio Jara Martinez was born on 28 September 1932.
 His parents were tenant farmers who lived near the town of La Quiriquina, located twelve kilometers from Chillán Viejo; he had five brothers.
 His exact place of birth is uncertain, but he was born in the Ñuble Region.
 At the age of five, his family moved to Lonquén, a town near Santiago de Chile, where his father, Manuel Jara, had rented a small parcel of land.
 His father was illiterate and did not want his children going to school, so that they could help him in the fields instead.
 His mother, on the other hand, knew how to read a little and from the beginning she insisted that they at least learn the alphabet.

-Jara's mother was a mestiza with Araucanian ancestry from southern Chile, who had taught herself to play the guitar and piano.
+Jara's mother was a mestiza with Mapuche ancestry from southern Chile, who had taught herself to play the guitar and piano.
 She also performed as a singer, with a repertory of traditional folk songs that she used for local events like weddings and funerals.
-The relationship between her parents became more tense with each passing day, her father began to drink and disappeared from the house several days in a row, leaving all the work in the hands of Amanda.
-Later, her mother moved to Santiago and took a job as a cook in a restaurant in Vega Poniente.
+The relationship between his parents became more tense with each passing day, his father began to drink and disappeared from the house several days in a row, leaving all the work in the hands of Amanda.
+Later, his mother moved to Santiago and took a job as a cook in a restaurant in Vega Poniente.
 Because she was so skilled she did well there and so she was able to educate three of her children, including Victor.

 She died when Jara was 15.
 Jara began to study accounting, but soon moved into a seminary, where he studied for the priesthood.
 After a couple of years, however, he became disillusioned with the Catholic Church and left.
 Subsequently, he spent several years in the Chilean Army before returning to his hometown to pursue interests in folk music and theatre.